snu-csl/kvvirt/README.md

 The design assumes one background GC and one eviction thread for now.

-After you run the insmod command above, you should see a new NVMe SSD in your system
+After you run the insmod command above, you should see a new NVMe KVSSD in your system

 ```
 sudo nvme list